sirji-ai/sirji/docs/Sirji Studio.md

 ## Setting Up Sirji Studio

-To start using Sirji Studio for your custom agents and recipes, follow these steps:
+To configure Sirji to use your custom agents and recipes, i.e. setting up Sirji Studio, follow these steps:

 1. Click the "Open Sirji Studio" button in the left panel.